Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-Check with the base/post Veterinary Treatment Facility/Small Animal Clinic for the requirements to ship a pet to a specific area.
-Shipping requirements and rabies shots vary depending upon where you are shipping your pet.
+Once you have decided that an animal will be your traveling companion, plan for your pet's trip in the same way you plan your own - well in advance.
+Check with your installation Veterinary Treatment Facility/Small Animal Clinic for the requirements to ship a pet to a specific area.
+Shipping requirements and rabies shots vary depending upon where you are sending your pet.

 Many of the issues involved with traveling with a pet revolve around the pet's temperament and level of training.
-A pet that does not like to "go for a ride" can make for an interesting trip.
+A pet that does not like to "go for a ride" can make an exciting trip.
 Dogs should be trained to lie or sit quietly in a designated place.

 To protect your pets from hazardous situations: